ddimatos/git-release-workflow/develop-release-deploy.md

 </a>

-A production hotfix is similar to a release bugfix only that you do your work in a branch based on `master`, this is because the latest production releas is based on Note that the `master`.
-Hotfixes are useful in cases where you want to fix a bug in a current released version, but `dev` has new code in it, also why work off of `master`.
+A production hotfix is similar to a release bugfix only that you do your work in a branch based on `master`, this is because the latest production release is based on the `master` branch.
+Hotfixes are useful in cases where you want to fix a bug in a current release and because `dev` could have new code in it, these two branches likely have diverged.

 1. Create a hotfix branch based off of `master`, fix the issue and include a test case.